Intelligent-Silicon/AutoUnattend/README.md

 [Components can be added to one or more Configuration Passes to control and configure the installation process.](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/components-b-unattend)

-The Microsoft webpage detailing the Component will list what Configuration Passes it can run in and what version of Windows it works with.
+The Microsoft webpage detailing the Component will list what Configuration Passes it can added to and what version of Windows it works with.
 Look for [Valid Configuration Passes](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#valid-configuration-passes)

 A Component could contain multiple [Child Elements](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#child-elements) and when required, because some could be optional child elements, would be listed in the XML file as seen [here](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display#xml-example) or seen below, demonstrating the use of